Resources for Students with Chronic Illness

 Office of the Ombuds

 A place where students' questions, complaints and concerns about the functioning of the University can be discussed confidentially in a safe environment.
-The Office offers confidential, informal dispute resolution services, provides resources and referrals, and helps students consider options available to them.
+Offers confidential, informal dispute resolution services, provides resources and referrals, and helps students consider options.

 Rackham Graduate School Graduate Student Affairs (GSA)

-Graduate Student Affairs (GSA) strives to enhance the quality of graduate student life for Rackham students.
-GSA staff can assist graduate students with personal and/or academic issues and can connect students to other University resources.
+Strives to enhance the quality of graduate student life for Rackham students.
+Staff can assist graduate students with personal and/or academic issues and can connect students to other University resources.

 Services for Students with Disabilities (SSD)

-You can register through Services for Students with Disabilities (SSD) to receive University acknowledgement of your illness and/or disability.
-This acknowledgement can support your request for accommodations.
+SSD can help you register to receive University acknowledgement of your illness and/or disability, which can support your request for accommodations.
+Complete the How to Get Connect with SSD process.
 If you do not want to register with SSD, you can still meet with someone from the office to talk about available resources and potential challenges.

 University Housing for Students With Disabilities or Chronic Health Conditions